Hollywood Casino St. Louis

-Hollywood Casino St. Louis is a casino in Maryland Heights, Missouri, near St. Louis.
+Hollywood Casino St. Louis is a casino in Maryland Heights, Missouri, a suburb of St. Louis.
 It is owned by Gaming and Leisure Properties and operated by Penn Entertainment.
 The casino has 120000 sqft of gaming space, with 2,180 slot machines and 91 table games.

 Penn National Gaming (now Penn Entertainment) acquired the casino, then named Harrah's St. Louis, in November 2012 from Caesars Entertainment for $610 million.